jungai/website/apps/docs/src/routes/docs/tools/pnpm.md

 ## With workspace

-create a `pnpm-workspace` in root of project and declare each package
+create a `pnpm-workspace.yaml` in root of project and declare each package

 ```yaml
 packages: